 There are mainly three types of Financial Risks.
 Let’s look at them below –

 It is the most common type of financial risk.
 If a firm takes a loan and isn’t able to pay it off, they have credit risk.
 Normally, firms that are about to default suffer from credit risk.
 The default isn’t a good idea because it can affect the firm’s reputation, and it will also affect the banks or financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .
 If, in any case, the firm would like to get a loan from the bank/financial institution, it would be too hard to convince them.

 #2 – Liquidity risk:

 It is another type of Financial risk.
 When a firm can’t sell an asset quickly, it is a liquidity riskLiquidity RiskLiquidity risk refers to 'Cash Crunch' for a temporary or short-term period and such situations are generally detrimental to any business or profit-making organization.
 Consequently, the business house ends up with negative working capital in most of the cases. for the firm.
 For example, if a firm buys an asset and then, shortly, it becomes obsolete, it would be pretty risky for the business.
 Because the business won’t be able to sell it off, it wouldn’t be able to keep the asset.

 #3 – Equity risk:

-This has been a guide to what is Financial Risk.
-Here we discuss the types of financial risks and the ways to measure it.
-You may also have a look these recommended Corporate finance articles –
+This article has been a guide to what is Financial Risk.
+Here, we explain it with types, examples, sources/causes, how to manage, and how to measure.
+You may also have a look at these recommended Corporate finance articles –